February 2010 / December 2013

 - The colonies united in 1910 to form the Union of South Africa.
 Each colony became a province, and continued its existing arms (or none in the case of the Transvaal).
 King George V granted official arms and a great seal to the Union.
 He granted coats of arms to the four provinces in 1911, but none of them was used.

 - The defence force standardised its helmet flashes in 1923.
-Several, such as that of the SA Corps of Signals, later formed the basis for unit coats of arms.
+Several later formed the basis for unit coats of arms.

 - Under the first Afrikaner nationalist government, the Orange Free State dropped its old colonial coat of arms in 1925.
 Later, in 1937, it adopted the old republican arms as provincial arms.

 - From 1935, associations and institutions could register their coats of arms as 'badges' with the Department of the Interior.
-Early registrations included the arms of the University of Stellenbosch.
+The Transvaal Rugby Football Union was the first to do so.

-- Between 1949 and 1954, the Anglican dioceses' arms were formally granted by the College of Arms, an example being those of the Diocese of Natal.
+- Between 1949 and 1954, the Anglican dioceses' arms were formally granted by the College of Arms.
 Roman Catholic diocesan arms were introduced in 1951.

 - The Transvaal adopted the old SA Republic arms as provincial arms in 1951.

 - The SA Akademie vir Wetenskap en Kuns recommended in 1951 that the State Archives establish a heraldry section to promote proper heraldic practice.
-In 1959, the Department of Education, Arts & Sciences established a Heraldry Section, to take over the registration of 'badges' and provide other services.
+The government took up the proposal, and in 1959, the Department of Education, Arts & Sciences established a Heraldry Section, to take over the registration of 'badges' and provide other services.

 - The Heraldry Society of Southern Africa was formed in 1953.